icewolfz/jiMUD/docs/commands.md

 - `#gag number` or `#ga` gag the current or multiple lines of incoming or previous lines, if no arguments gags current line
   - `number` if >= 0 it will gag current line and that number of incoming lines, if negative it will gag the # of lines before current line
 - `#ungag` or `#ung` clear previous #gag command settings
+- `#alarm name {timepattern} {commands} profile`, `#ala name {timepattern} {commands} profile`, `#alarm {timepattern} {commands} profile`, or `#ala {timepattern} {commands} profile` create an alarm trigger
+  - `name` is an optional and when used will update the first matching timer found with name or create a new one time
+  - `{timepattern}` the time pattern to match
+    ```
+    When using alarm type pattern is in the format of hours:minutes:seconds, where hours and minutes are optional.
+A asterisk (*) is a wildcard to match any value for that place, if minutes or hours are missing a * is assumed.
+If pattern is preceded with a minus (-) the connection time is used instead of current time.

+    You can also define a temporary, one time alarm if pattern is preceded with a plus (+), the trigger alarm is executed then deleted.

+    Hours are defined in 24 hour format of 0 to 23, minutes and seconds are 0 to 59.

+    Hours, minutes, and seconds can use a special wildcard format of *value which will match when the time MOD is zero, eg: *10 matches 10, 20, ...
+    ```
+  - `{commands}` the commands to be executed for alarm
+  - `profile` is optional and when set will create alarm in that profile, if profile not found fails to create

 ## Test commands